-- When accelerating on slippery surfaces, such as on ice or snow, always be careful when depressing the accelerator pedal.
-Even with the EDL working, the drive wheels can spin and reduce your ability to control your car. - Risk of crash! - .
-The increased safety afforded by EDL does not mean that you can take safety risks.
+• When accelerating on slippery surfaces, such as on ice or snow, always be careful when depressing the accelerator pedal.
+Even with the EDL and the electronic limited slip differential working, the drive wheels can spin and reduce your ability to control your car. - Risk of crash!
+MARNING (continued)

+• The increased safety afforded by EDL and the electronic limited slip differential does not mean that you can take safety risks.
 Always adapt your driving style to the road conditions and traffic situation.

 If a fault occurs in the ABS, the EDL is also not functioning.
-This is indicated by the ABS warning light ⇒ page 16.
+This is indicated by the ABS warning light \Rightarrow page 16.